 - Hand-picked Trip Highlights

-- VIEW the 18th green at St Andrews, Eilean Donan Castle, Loch Ness, Glencoe, Necropolis and George Square in Glasgow
+- View the 18th green at St Andrews, Eilean Donan Castle, Loch Ness, Glencoe, Necropolis, George Square and Glengoyne whiskey distillery in Glasgow

 Hilton Garden Inn City Centre